andrasq/node-qfifo/README.md

 reopened it can resume reading where it left off.
 The information is saved in JSON form to a separate file named the same as the fifo `filename` but with `'.hd'` appended.

+### fifo.readlines( visitor(line) )

+Loop getline() and call `visitor` with each line in the fifo.  `fifo.eof` will be set once the fifo is empty and has no more lines.
+If the fifo is appended, `eof` is cleared but the readlines loop is not restarted.
+Note that `readlines` and `getline` return lines that include the terminating newline, which differens from node `readline` that strips them.

+### fifo.pause( )

+Suspend the `readlines` loop, do not deliver any more lines until resumed.

+### fifo.resume( )

+Resume the `readlines` loop, start delivering lines again.

 ### fifo.position

 Byte offset of the next unseen line in the input file.

 ### fifo.error

 Read or write error that was encountered.
 Either stops the fifo.
+Errors also set `fifo.eof` so loops that check just `eof` still terminate once no more data is forthcoming.

 ### fifo.eof

-Set when zero bytes are read from the file, cleared otherwise.
-If the fifo is appended, a future `getline` will read the data and clear the eof flag.
+Set when the fifo contains no more lines, ie when the end of the file has been reached and no more lines are left in the buffer.
+Appending more lines to the fifo clears the `eof` flag.

 See Also